 - Producers or importers of alcohol, Agri-biodiesel, and biodiesel

-- Producers of second generation biofuel
+- Producers of second-generation biofuel

 What is the bond amount?

 The bond amount varies.
-It will be determined by the district director based on several factors such as the person’s tax history as well as the person’s significant risk in late payment or nonpayment of taxes.
+It will be determined by the district director based on several factors such as the person’s tax history as well as the person’s significant risk in a late payment or nonpayment of taxes.
 He will also assess the person’s financial capabilities and other expected liabilities.